 However, starting a business from scratch can present many challenges, such as building the reputation of the brand, the customer base, and relationships with suppliers.
-That’s not to mention issues surrounding hiring employees or the creation of a sustainable cash flow.

 But there’s good news - these challenges usually don’t exist when buying an established business!